 The San Luis Rey River Estuary is found right next to Oceanside Harbor.
 The terminus of the river is usually blocked off from the ocean but opens up for a few months in winter.

-Habitat– freshwater/saltwater marsh, coastal strand, riparian scrub
+Habitats– freshwater/saltwater marsh, coastal strand, riparian scrub

 Amenities– there is a 9-mile bike trail running parallel to the river with signs pointing out native plants and animals